gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D57
+Today I started refactoring the React version of my Local Weather app.
+It's still a WIP, but making some progress.
+I also started collaborating with the [ireconcile git repo](https://github.com/brandonpowell/ireconcile-theme), quickly helped [@artoo_O](https://twitter.com/artoo_O) with some CSS questions and read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS).

 ### R1D56
 Today I read a bit of [JavaScript Allongé – the "Six" Edition](https://leanpub.com/javascriptallongesix/read) and a bit of [@YDKJS](https://twitter.com/YDKJS) ES6 & Beyond.
 I also worked on the React version of my Local Weather app.
 Couldn't fix a bug... not sure what I'm doing wrong.
 Maybe tomorrow...